Lasall/inyoka-vim/README.md

 What works what doesn't?
 ------------------------
 So far it's pretty usable (at least for me).

+Everything works except following things:
-Template methods can get improved to detect which arguments are valid and not all inline formattings are working inside of blocks.
-But at the moment that's it.
+ * Currently not all inline formattings are working (well) inside of blocks (problems with perl).
+Actually there is perl highlighting but keywords are missed.
+ * Some languages will change leading #!code CODETYPE identifier (make, perl, debsources).
+ * Nested code blocks don't work ({{{ foobar {{{ barfoo \\}\\}\\} }}}).
+Use
+inline templates instead.

+If you find additional bugs/problems/failures please report it!

 Installation
 ------------
-Copy the inyoka.vim syntax file to your `$VIMRUNTIME/syntax` directory.
+Copy the *inyoka.vim* syntax file to your `$VIMRUNTIME/syntax` directory.
 Then reload vim and set filetype to `inyoka` and use syntax foldmethod:
 `:set ft=inyoka fdm=syntax`

+To use snippets, first install snipMate from github repository: git://github.com/msanders/snipmate.vim.git
+Version from vim.org is not up to date (problems with \` completions).
+Then copy *inyoka.snippet* to your snippet directory (`$VIMRUNTIME/snippet`) and enjoy.

 Contributions